Cleaner public spaces can lessen depression and hopelessness, study finds

 “Doctors can treat depression, drugs and wounds, but we need to look at what brings the patients in in the first place.”

-The study, published Friday in the new open-access Journal of the American Medical Association, looked at 541 vacant lots around Philadelphia.
+The study, published Friday in the new open-access Journal of the American Medical Association Network Open, looked at 541 vacant lots around Philadelphia.
 In a third, trees and grass were planted, and trash was removed from another third — but the remainder weren’t touched at all.

 Researchers from the University of Pennsylvania spoke to 342 local residents several times to track their emotional state over the three-year period of the cleanup study, from 2011 to 2014.